mzahana/indoor-nav-at-risclab/setup_hil_with_px4_and_v-rep.md

 * Pixhawk loaded with PX4 HIL firmware
 * setup script `vrep_px4_hil_setup.sh` \(see the code below\)

 * Internet connection

 ## Setup

 Open a new terminal, and define the setup variables: `VREP_ROOT` is the VREP main folder's path, `ROS_WORKSPACE` is the path to your catkin workspace.
-Finally, run the setup script.
+Finally, run the setup script \(see the code below\).
 Make sure you have internet connection.

 ```sh
 # export VREP_ROOT=path/to/vrep/folder